 On successful completion of the course, trainees become fully qualified senior tax professionals and are ready to assume either a technical/investigative role or a customer relationship management role.

-Successful completion of the HMRC Tax Professional Graduate Programme leads to an accredited qualification.
+Successful completion of the TPGP leads to an accredited qualification.
 Once obtained, you'll be promoted to a Grade 7 post as a senior tax professional.
 This opens up many different career options within HMRC.

 For example, senior tax professionals may go on to work in the compliance office, dealing with fraud and prosecution work.
 Some go on to train and develop new senior tax professionals.